-The Council considers its Internal Audit Service to be a key component of its governance framework that:
+The Council considers its Internal Audit team to be a key component of its governance framework that:

-- Provides independent, risk-based and objective assurance, advice and insight to the Council on its operations - enhances and protects value, by assisting management improve the delivery of the Council's objectives and operations through evaluating and challenging the effectiveness of risk management, control and governance processes.
+- Provides independent, risk-based and objective assurance, advice and insight to the Council on its operations - Enhances and protects value, by assisting management improve the delivery of the Council's objectives and operations through evaluating and challenging the effectiveness of risk management, control and governance processes.

-Each year the Audit Committee review the Internal Audit Charter (which sets out the internal audit role and its responsibilities and clarifies its independence) and align it to the Public Sector Internal Audit Standards (PSIAS).
+Each year the Audit Committee reviews the Internal Audit Charter, which sets out the internal audit role and its responsibilities and clarifies its independence, and aligns it to the Public Sector Internal Audit Standards (PSIAS).